markoul1/Data-Science-Project/README.md

 ## How to Run the Project
 All the data analysis was performed using jupyter notebooks.
 These are self-contained and do not need any particular setup to be executed.
-Some scripts are currently deployed and scheduled to run every hour on a raspberry pi to perform extraction, some manipulation, and insertion in the Postgresq.
+Some scripts are currently deployed and scheduled to run every hour on a raspberry pi to perform extraction, some manipulation, and insertion in the PostgreSQL.
 These scripts are available in the "scheduled scripts" folder.
 Please, **do not run these scripts outside the raspberry-pi, they perform inserts on the DB**.
 A dump of the DB is available in the repository.